 Will Christian Military Schools in Texas Turn Around Your Troubled Son?
-Maybe, But There is a Another Solution.
+Maybe, But There is Another Solution.

 Is your teen spinning out of control, rebellious, self-destructing, involved in minor substance abuse, or in trouble with the law?
 If so, Agape Boarding School can help, and most likely we can do so better than Christian military schools in Texas.